Blockbusters (American game show)

 Blockbusters is an American game show, created by Steve Ryan for Mark Goodson-Bill Todman Productions, which had two separate runs in the 1980s.
-On this program, contestants answered general-knowledge questions to complete a path across or down a game board composed of hexagons.
+Contestants answer general-knowledge questions to complete a path across or down a game board composed of hexagons.
 The first series of the show debuted on NBC on October 27, 1980, and aired until April 23, 1982.
 In the first series, a team of two family members competed against a solo contestant.
 Blockbusters was revived on NBC from January 5 to May 1, 1987, but featured only two solo contestants competing.
-Bill Cullen hosted the 1980–82 version, with Bob Hilton as announcer; Bill Rafferty hosted the 1987 version with Rich Jeffries as announcer.
+Bill Cullen hosted the 1980–1982 version, with Bob Hilton as announcer and Rich Jeffries taking over in the final two weeks; Bill Rafferty hosted the 1987 version with Jeffries as announcer for the entire run.
 The show is the basis of the British game show of the same name, which aired in various incarnations between 1983 and 2019.

 Gameplay

+Three contestants play in each game, with a solo contestant at a red podium, playing against a team of two contestants who are related to each other (referred to as a "family pair") and seated at a white one.